-- To prioritize the introduction of stormwater infrastructure in the streetscape. - To maximize stormwater strategies on site and feature them as an amenity.
+- To prioritize the introduction of stormwater infrastructure in the streetscape. - To maximize stormwater strategies on site and feature them as an amenity. - To provide a combination of stormwater strategies that promote interception, collection, infiltration and slow the conveyance of run off.

 - a.
 Increase the number of street trees where there is available space in the right-of-way to encourage rainfall interception, infiltration and evapotranspiration rates. - b.
-Provide rain gardens planted with native and adapted species to capture sidewalk stormwater runoff.
-The removal of the existing trees on Yates Street is recommended to accommodate green infrastructure such as rain gardens. - c.
-Wherever possible, provide structural soil to supplement growing medium and supply tree roots with appropriate soil volume to ensure that trees are given the best possible chance at survival, improve growth outcomes and overall mature size.
+Provide rain gardens where appropriate and space permits in the streetscape. - c.
+Provide rain gardens planted with native and adapted species to capture stormwater runoff from sources that may include the roadway, bike lanes and sidewalk.
+The removal of the existing trees on Yates Street is recommended to accommodate green infrastructure such as rain gardens. - d.
+Wherever possible, provide structural soil to supplement growing medium and supply tree roots with appropriate soil volume to ensure that trees are given the best possible chance at survival, improve growth outcomes and overall mature size. - e.
+Provide appropriate detailing for stormwater features and site specific drainage.